Urethral Stricture after Prostate Surgery or Radiation

 We evaluate the urethra using both cystoscopy and high definition accurate urethral imaging to first determine the exact stricture length and location.
 This comes before a discussion of all options (which is never limited to dilations or self-catheterizations).

 This is an example of a man who had radiation and was treated with numerous failed dilations without being aware that there were more effective alternatives until he was seen by a new Urologist who referred him to the Center for Reconstructive Urology.
 When we looked with a scope, the urethra was normal up to his membranous urethra, which was not unexpected.
 This confirmed that the stricture started at that portion of the urethra, but since the scope could not be advanced further, the urethral stricture length could not be determined.
 The following picture is a retrograde urethrogram (RUG) performed by Dr. Gelman.

 This is the retrograde urethrogram (RUG) of a patient with a membranous stricture.
 This study confirms a normal anterior urethra.
 This study does not diagnose narrowing of the membranous urethra because this portion of the urethra is normally closed when a patient is not urinating, and during a RUG, the patient is not urinating.

-During voiding, the voiding cystourethrogram (VCUG) shows that the bladder neck opens normally.
+During urination with a bladder filled with X-ray contrast, the voiding cystourethrogram (VCUG) shows that the bladder neck opens normally.
 However, there is severe narrowing of the membranous urethra.
-The patient had radiation and recurrent stricture disease after numerous dilations.

 This is the VCUG after open repair, urethroplasty, with excision of the narrow area and reanastomosis.
-His surgery was 8 years ago, and his urethra remains patent without the need for dilations or other treatment (most recent follow-up 12/3/10)
+His surgery was 18 years ago, and his urethra remains patent without the need for dilations or other treatment.